 In order to utilize this information, adjust your invested assets, and reap the financial benefits, you must have sufficient time to do so.
 This is yet another benefit of ESG investing.

 Calvert Research and Management, as well as George Serafeim (Jakurski Family Associate Professor of Business Administration at Harvard Business School) and his Harvard Business School colleagues, report that ESG-related data takes significant time to integrate with stock prices on the market.
 This provides you with the opportunity to potentially gain alpha generation or increased returns.
 However, Calvert stresses that one must consider material ESG factors.

 Making the decision to perform ESG investing gives you the benefit of potential financial growth through increased returns as well as the benefit of helping the world around you.

 Feel Good About Your Socially Responsible Investments & Make the World a Better Place

 Whether you are a high net worth investor that is concerned about the status of your portfolio or a millennial that wants to create solutions for your community, ESG investing is your solution.
 Start to create your financial future based upon the values that you hold, today.
 Contribute to the welfare of others and the environment by using special criteria and standards that select the companies that match your values and beliefs.

 We have significant experience in ESG investment planning and strategies.
 Let us help you develop the investments that will suit you.

 What’s Your Most Valued Cause?

 Let us know about your social or environmental passion in the comments, below.
-Or, simply get in touch with us to start your ESG investing.
+Or, simply get in touch with our team of financial advisors to start your ESG investing.